openresty/lua-nginx-module/README.markdown

 ============

 * As ngx_lua's predefined Nginx I/O APIs use coroutine yielding/resuming mechanism, the user code should not call any Lua modules that use coroutine API to prevent obfuscating the predefined Nginx APIs like [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) (actually coroutine modules have been masked off in [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) directives and others).
 This limitation is a little crucial, but don't worry, we're working on an alternative coroutine implementation that can fit into the Nginx event model.
 When it is done, the user code will be able to use the Lua coroutine mechanism freely as in standard Lua again!
+* Lua's `dofile` builtin is implemented as a C function in both Lua 5.1 and LuaJIT 2.0.
+And when you call [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) or [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) or something like those in the .lua file to be loaded, it'll effectively initiate a coroutine yield and that yield will run across C function boundary, which is disallowed, and usually result in error messages like `lua handler aborted: runtime error: attempt to yield across C-call boundary`.
+You should use Lua's `require` builtin instead.
 * Because the standard Lua 5.1 interpreter's VM is not fully resumable, the methods [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi), [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), and [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) cannot be used within the context of a Lua [pcall()](http://www.lua.org/manual/5.1/manual.html#pdf-pcall) or [xpcall()](http://www.lua.org/manual/5.1/manual.html#pdf-xpcall) when the standard Lua 5.1 interpreter is used; you'll get the error `attempt to yield across metamethod/C-call boundary`.
 To fix this, please use LuaJIT 2.0 instead, because LuaJIT 2.0 supports a fully resume-able VM.
 * The [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) Lua methods cannot capture locations configured by [HttpEchoModule](http://wiki.nginx.org/HttpEchoModule)'s [echo_location](http://wiki.nginx.org/HttpEchoModule#echo_location), [echo_location_async](http://wiki.nginx.org/HttpEchoModule#echo_location_async), [echo_subrequest](http://wiki.nginx.org/HttpEchoModule#echo_subrequest), or [echo_subrequest_async](http://wiki.nginx.org/HttpEchoModule#echo_subrequest_async) directives.
 This won't be fixed in the future due to technical problems.
 * **WATCH OUT: Globals WON'T persist between requests**, because of the one-coroutine-per-request isolation design.
 Especially watch yourself when using `require()` to import modules, and use this form: